 Earlier this year Ja’Tovia Gary presented two of her short films, An Ecstatic Experience (2015) and Giverny I (Négresse Impériale) (2017), at the Harvard Film Archive.
-Writing about them both in April, I described the structure of Giverny I; and that’s a pretext worth repeating here, I think, given that Gary’s newest film, The Giverny Document (Single Channel), contains the prior short in something resembling its entirety—albeit not continuously.
+Writing about them both in April, I described the structure of Giverny I, and that pretext is worth repeating here, I think, given that Gary’s newest film, The Giverny Document (Single Channel), contains the prior short in something resembling its entirety—albeit not continuously.

-For the Document there are many new strands added to those already present in Giverny I, including, for example, two exhilarating, semi-animated movements at the opening and closing sections, a number of new music cues, and footage depicting Obama-era drone strikes.
-But perhaps most notable among the many new inclusions are two other distinct passages both parceled out from start to finish of The Giverny Document; one pulled from a pre-existing source, and the other newly shot for this project.
+For the Document there are many new strands added to those already present in Giverny I, including: two exhilarating, semi-animated movements at the opening and closing sections, a number of new music cues, and footage depicting Obama-era drone strikes.
+But perhaps most notable among the many new inclusions are two other distinct passages both parceled out from start to finish; one pulled from a pre-existing source, and the other newly shot for this project.
 In the new footage, Gary, wearing a wig and affecting a much different persona than she does in the garden segments, is on a street in Harlem interviewing passerby.
-And meanwhile, often bisecting those scenes on the street, there is footage from Nina Simone — Live in Montreux 1976 (1976), a transcendent document itself, including Simone’s masterful, inventive, provocative, and just fucking radical performance of “Feelings”.
+And meanwhile, often bisecting those scenes on the street, there is footage from Nina Simone — Live in Montreux 1976 (1976), a transcendent document itself, including Simone’s masterful, inventive, provocative, and just fucking radical performance of “Feelings.”

 Even when removed from the various other passages surrounding them within the film’s structure, the Gary-on-the-street segments are rich with regional specificity, legitimately memorable human moments, and carefully presented signifiers.
-Right away you notice that the frame has been sculpted to suggest the texture of photochemical film—we see overhang from the “next frames” at the very top and bottom of the composition, and a “border” surrounding the image which suggests a perforated strip of film—which seems to age the footage even as we remain expressly aware that it has been produced in something close to the present tense.
-Additionally, these scenes are often shot from relatively far off, sometimes even from the other side of the street, thus capturing foot traffic and other passerby quite clearly—which of course only adds to their general texture.
+These scenes are often shot from relatively far off, sometimes even from the other side of the street, thus capturing foot traffic and other passerby quite clearly—which of course only adds to their general texture.
 Action, noise, and information is everywhere in the frame: The exact physical location, for example, is contained within on multiple occasions, for instance when we see the signage for 116th Street Station, which places the interviews at the intersection of 116th and Malcolm X Boulevard (“One thing James Baldwin said about Malcolm X is that he corroborates our reality,” Gary said during an interview with Hyperallergic published earlier this year.
 “I want to corroborate Black women’s reality.
 Some of us feel safe and some of us do not, but within that spectrum, there’s grief, there’s relief, there’s whimsy.
 There are feelings of anxiety and apprehension, but also faith and trust.”)

 Sometimes during these segments, the camera-eye breaks the spell of its own false objectivity, zooming in on a key gesture, like a woman depositing her fingers into the safety of her own pocket.
-And throughout it all, the sounds of the street obviously intrude on the process, emerging from both the road and the sidewalks—at one point Gary even admonishes some camera-mugging youths, saying “Your elder is here, what is wrong with you?!” with a notably southern inflection (establishing the fact that while this film is situated on just a single block, the makeup of its cast has origins far and wide).
-Sometimes the process leads to an image so telling or indicative as to encapsulate the entire project in a matter of seconds: At one point, you hear police sirens wailing by offscreen while a very young girl speaks to Gary about the disdain she feels about getting up for school.
+And throughout it all, the sounds of the street intrude on the process, emerging from both the road and the sidewalks—at one point Gary even admonishes some camera-mugging youths, saying “Your elder is here, what is wrong with you?!” with a notably southern inflection (further emphasizing the fact that while this film is situated on just a single block, the makeup of its cast has origins far and wide).
+Sometimes the process leads to an image so telling or indicative as to encapsulate the entire project in a matter of seconds: At one point, you hear police sirens wailing by offscreen while a very young girl speaks to Gary about her disdain for waking up on schooldays.
 It’s a momentary instance where everything in the film seems to coalesce—the behavior of the participants, the sights and sounds of the setting, and the relation of this single image to the stated themes of the larger project and film—as if perfectly staged to confirm the validity of its most troubling suggestions and implications.

-“This layering of the old and the new… gives the image an immense depth”, I wrote in April, and I’ll repeat myself, once again, only because I hold that the following all remains true, and even more emphatically so, of The Giverny Document:
+“This layering of the old and the new… gives the image an immense depth”, I wrote in April, and I’ll repeat my writing on Gary’s shorter film once again, only because I hold that the following all remains true, and even more emphatically so, for The Giverny Document:

 By opening up the parameters even further, expanding the reference points, and inviting the collaboration of so many passerby slash participants on 116th Street, The Giverny Document (Single Channel) develops this complex rhythm even further, adding new modes and methods of filmmaking into the mix until it reaches an unprecedented synthesis.
 Even just by its expertly crafted movements between image formats, color palettes, and soundscapes, the film is a heady and vitalizing experience.
 Defiantly abstract yet perpetually guided by purposes direct and concrete, Gary’s film routes new pathways with nearly every image and edit.